siplo/urlshortener/README.md

  is done by retrieve all url and then filter all which are older then defined time.
 It could be done by one update command.

+**What I have to improve:**

+1)Error handling in Webflux and also in reactive world :)
+2) Junit 4/5 - I had real problem with IDE (idea) and Webfluxtest client with Junit5 version.
+I decied to use Junit4.
+WebluxClient and functional endpoint also doesn't work as I expected.
+Look to documentation (not supported).